 - Books from outside OK: average about 6 1/2 days

 - Please note that these times are estimated averages.
 Some items may take longer.

 Interlibrary books ready to be picked up are filed at the Circulation desk.
-Journal articles for those who prefer hard copies to electronic delivery are kept at the Circulation desk as well.

 Return interlibrary loan books WITH THE WHITE BAND THAT CAME WITH IT to any OSU-Tulsa book drop.

 - Lending libraries come in all shapes, sizes and organization levels.
-Some larger libraries (like OSU-Stillwater) have there materials spread out on several different locations on campus.
+Some larger libraries (like OSU-Stillwater) have their materials spread out on several different locations on campus.
 Human beings must locate and deliver the material to the main library and then ship it to us from there among all of the other items that are shipped all over the world.